yawollopkcaj/non-linear-state-estimator/README.md

 ## Validation Strategy:

-A common pitfall in BMS simulation is creating a "Tautology"—where the Model parameters perfectly match the Plant parameters ($X = X$).
+A common pitfall in BMS simulation is creating a "Tautology", where the Model parameters perfectly match the Plant parameters ($X = X$).
 While this verifies the code is bug-free, it does not validate real-world performance.

 To validate the robustness of the algorithm, I introduced controlled Parameter Mismatches to simulate production variance and aging.